Nicaragua to expel UN team after critical report

 The U.N. report called on the government to immediately halt the persecution of protesters and disarm the masked civilians who have been responsible for many of the killings and arbitrary detentions.
 It also documented cases of torture and excessive force through interviews with victims and local human rights groups.

 In response, the government said that the report was biased and did not consider that its actions occurred in the context of what it alleges was a failed coup attempt.
-It said the report ignored the violence afflicted against members of his Sandinista party.
+It said the report ignored violence committed against members of his Sandinista party.

 Ortega has called the protesters “terrorists” working in coordination with domestic and foreign interests which want him removed from office.